 English teachers excel at helping students answer the question of how a text works, since traditionally our job has been to focus on the craft, technique, and inner workings of a piece of writing.
 We might direct students to examine the structure, tone, language, or sensory details in a text.
 But when we help them look more closely, at the rhetoric, the emotional appeal, the attention-getting elements, and the accompanying visuals, we begin to help students go even deeper with the previous questions about showing and hiding.
 More specifically, we help students see the connection between writing skill and the writer’s ability to persuade, move, or manipulate the reader.

-See the Reading Response series here.
+See the full Reading Response series here.